theislab/single-cell-best-practices/README.md

 ## Adapting the notebooks to other datasets:

-All notebooks for the various steps can be found in the [notebooks folder](single-cell-best-practices/tree/master/notebooks).
+All notebooks for the various steps can be found in the [jupyter book folder](extended-single-cell-best-practices/tree/master/jupyter-book).
 These can easily be reused for your own projects.
-Please note that there are several limitations to the general applicability of the current workflow.
-When adapting the pipeline for your own dataset please take into account the following:

-1. Sparse data formats are not supported by `rpy2` and therefore do not work with any of the integrated R commands.
-Datasets can be turned into a dense format using the code: `adata.X = adata.X.toarray()`

-2. The case study assumes that the input data is count data obtained from a single-cell protocol with UMIs.
-If the input data is full-length read data, then one could consider replacing the normalization method with another method that includes gene length normalization (e.g., TPM).

 ## Acknowledgements

 This tutorial would not be possible without the input of all Theislab members and the countless benchmarks and reviews of various single-cell tools by the community.
-Furthermore, the tutorial book's technical backend was adapted from the [scikit-learn-mooc](https://github.com/INRIA/scikit-learn-mooc).